 What are carbapenem-resistant Enterobacteriaceae (CRE)?

-Enterobacteriaceae are a group of bacteria normally found in the human gut.
+Enterobacterales are germs normally found in the human gut.
 Common types include E. coli and Klebsiella species.
-Carbapenems are a class of antibiotics that were developed to treat bacteria that are resistant to other drugs.
-Because of the overuse of these antibiotics, some types of Enterobacteriaceae are resistant to carbapenems and these bacteria are called carbapenem-resistant Enterobacteriaceae (CRE).
+Carbapenems are a class of antibiotics that were developed to treat germs that are resistant to other drugs.
+Because of the overuse of these antibiotics, some types of Enterobacterales are resistant to carbapenems and these germs are called carbapenem-resistant Enterobacterales (CRE).

 Who gets CRE?

 Healthy people usually do not get CRE infections.
-In healthcare settings, CRE infections might occur in patients who are receiving treatment for other conditions.
-Patients whose care requires devices like ventilators (breathing machines), urinary (bladder) catheters, or intravenous (vein) catheters, and patients who are taking long courses of certain antibiotics are most at risk for CRE infections.
+In healthcare, CRE infections might occur in patients being treated for other conditions.
+High-risk patients for CRE infections have devices like breathing tubes or bladder and blood catheters.
+Also at risk are patients on long courses of certain antibiotics.

 How are CRE spread?